softwarenerd/TSNLogger/README.md

                       backgroundColor:(UIColor *)backgroundColor
                       foregroundColor:(UIColor *)foregroundColor
 ```
 method to create and display the logger view in your application.
 This view can be made any convenient size and placed in any container view.
-Once created, it will display all the accumulated log entries at the moment it was created and new log entries as they are written from then on.
+Once created and added to a container view, it will display the accumulated log entries at the moment it was created and new log entries as they are written.
 Usage Examples
 --------------
 Writing to TSNLogger: